 Why is My Lawyer Taking So Long to Settle My Case?

 A personal injury lawyer only gets paid when they get results.
 If it takes a long time to settle your case, the lawyer has not been paid either.
 A personal injury lawsuit can take from one year to two or more.
 And personal injury claims can depend a lot on the insurance company.

-This article is written to give you an idea of the process a personal injury case may take from start to finish.
+This article gives you an idea of the personal injury claim process and how long a personal injury case may take from start to finish.

 The Medical Treatment- Day 1 to Release of Treatment.

 The earlier an accident victim seeks medical attention, the better their recovery and personal injury claim.